cornerstonejs/cornerstone3D/packages/docs/docs/migrationGuides.md

 ### loadAndCacheImage

-First, a volume is defined (similar to “stacks” in Cornerstone), and memory for this volume is allocated, then the user can trigger a load to fetch the data.
+In Cornerstone-3D, first, a volume is defined (similar to “stacks” in Cornerstone), and memory for this volume is allocated, then the user can trigger a load to fetch the data.
 As the data corresponding to each imageId is fetched and decoded, the volume is filled up with data, the callback is called as each frame returns, and the eventData given to the callback is shown in the example.

 We are still using `cornerstoneWADOImageLoader` to process requests, but are instead filling up a volume instead of creating individual Cornerstone images.